 You will be joining a multiple award-winning charity in their quest to encourage the survival of elephants living in the wild in Sri Lanka.
 You will be working with local scientists and conservationists to conduct research on a variety of elephant conservation projects.
 Alongside this conservation work you will have the privilege of witnessing elephants in the wild.

-On this elephant conservation project, you will be getting very hands on with elephant research, observation and preservation in an effort to protect these majestic creatures for future generations.
+You will be getting very hands on with elephant research, observation and preservation in an effort to protect these majestic creatures for future generations.
 Sri Lanka is one of the top 25 most bio diverse countries and this project strives to maintain this delicate balance.

 Your days will be varied and exciting, touching upon a variety of tasks: